Munna (2007 film): Music

 The film had six songs composed by Harris Jayaraj.
 The Audio was launched on 23 March 2007 in the presence of guests like Krishnam Raju, Allu Arjun, Sukumar and Bhaskar.
 Bhaskar released the audio cassette and presented the first unit to Sukumar, Allu Arjun presented the first audio CD to Prabhas.
 Soundtrack version of 'Manasa' featured the vocals of Sadhana Sargam while the film version retained vocals provided by Mahalakshmi Iyer.
-Harris Jayaraj received a nomination for Filmfare Best Music Director for his work in the film.Sadhana Sargam won the Filmfare Award for Best Female Playback Singer – Telugu for the song "Manasa".
+Harris Jayaraj received a nomination for Filmfare Best Music Director for his work in the film.
+Sadhana Sargam won the Filmfare Award for Best Female Playback Singer – Telugu for the song "Manasa".

 The song "Baga Baga" is based on "Karu Karu Vizhigalal", which itself is based on Westlife’s "Hit You With The Real Thing".
+The song "Konchem Konchem" is based on "Uyyaalalo Uyyaalalo" from the delayed film Dhaam Dhoom.